Scara98/Portfolio/Project 2.md

 Using Rstudio, the *Pearson Correlation Coefficient* between budget and gross was 0.74041.
 The *Pearson Correlation Coefficient* scale is -1 to 1, with 1 being a total positive correlation.

+#### Create multiple tables that compare average gross for different variables

 ```R
 ## Create table that shows average gross for rating ##